 Motor Vehicle Accidents

 Accidents happen every day on our highways and the streets that run through our communities.
 Every detail of the collision can affect who gets hurt and the nature of their injury claim.
-Whether your collision involved a truck, a motorcycle or non-drivers such as pedestrians or bicyclists, a car accident lawyer can help you understand Nova Scotia laws.
+Whether your collision involved a truck, a motorcycle, or non-drivers, such as pedestrians or bicyclists, a car accident lawyer can help you understand Atlantic Canada laws.

 Understanding The Complexities Of Motor Vehicle Collisions

 The Insurance Act protects all of the Atlantic Canada provinces, covering every aspect of a motor vehicle collision.
 Its contents are divided into four sections:

 - Section A: When You’re Injured at the Fault of Another.
 This section permits you to claim against the other driver’s Section A insurance for injuries and damages caused by the driver at fault.

 - Section B: Compensation.
 This section covers a maximum of $50,000 for medical expenses and $250 per week for lost wages.
 This is done through your own insurance policy or that of the car you were driving at the time.

 - Section C: Damages.
 This section covers damages to your vehicle after it has been in an accident.